TimWherry/odin-recipes/README.md

 # odin-recipes
-The recipe project in The Odin Project's course.
+**The recipe project in The Odin Project's course.**

+Starting with a simple website for a single recipe with no styling.